The Best of Enemies (2019 film): Plot

 In 1971 in Durham, North Carolina, Ann Atwater tries to get better housing conditions for poor black people, and is ignored by the all-white judge panel.
 C.P. is the president of the KKK, and cares for his children.
 Ann's daughter's school catches on fire, and C.P. is afraid that the black children will come to the white schools.
-Bill Riddick sets up a meeting with the both of them, to arrange charrettes to discuss segregation and other issues.
+Bill Riddick sets up a meeting with them both, to arrange charrettes to discuss segregation and other issues.

-At first, both of them refuse since they hate each other, but then they are convinced.
+At first both refuse, as they hate each other, but then they are convinced.
 C.P. is a proud racist and refuses to sit with Bill and Ann, since they are black and he is white.

 They agree to pick some people randomly from the group to vote on the issues at the end of the meeting sessions.
 C.P tries to talk to these selected to vote, but is rebuffed.
 A black reverend asks Bill if he can play gospel music at the end of each session.
-C.P. refuses, saying that if the blacks want to sing gospel music at the charrette, he should be allowed to put out his KKK items to display.
+C.P. refuses, saying that if the Black people want to sing gospel music at the charrette, he should be allowed to put out his KKK items on display.
 Ann refuses, but Bill agrees.

 At one meeting, a group of black teenagers tries to destroy the KKK items, but Ann stops them and tells them to instead understand what the KKK is.
 C.P. observes.

-Bill makes the blacks and whites in their group sit next to each other in the cafeteria and eat.
+Bill insists Black and White people in their group sit next to each other in the cafeteria as they eat.
 He makes C.P and Ann sit together alone.
-They eat in tense silence, then Ann asks C.P. if he has a boy in Murdock.
-C.P. says that he won't talk about his boy.
-Murdock is a facility that takes care of disabled boys, and his son has Down Syndrome.
+They eat in tense silence, then she asks him if he has a boy in Murdock.
+C.P. refuses to talk about his son.
+Murdock is a facility for disabled boys, and his son has Down syndrome.